mkevinstever/openconnect-android/UBUNTU.md

 ### 12. Output APK

 After the build is complete, you can find the generated APK file in the `app/build/outputs/apk` directory.

+### 13. Other need to know

+1.Move CPU architecture .so file to app -- jniLibs on android studio